skip to Main Content

 Export distribution group members to CSV with PowerShell

 How to export distribution group members to CSV file?
-We want to have a list of all distribution groups and all members of the group.
+We want a list of all distribution groups and all members of the group.
 In this article, you will learn how to bulk export distribution group members to CSV file with PowerShell script.

 Introduction